 - causes unnecessary discomfort, humiliation or harm to an employee, student, customer, supplier or other guest.

-Detailed information is available in the student handbook or on the student information page of the Lenoir-Rhyne University web site located at www.lr.edu .
+You can access the Student Handbook for detailed information.
 A pamphlet entitled, “What You Need to Know about Sexual Harassment: A Guide for Students, Faculty, and Staff” is also available.

 North Carolina law explicitly forbids possession of certain weapons on any property owned, used or operated by an educational institution.
 General Statue 14-269.2 lists the following as illegal weapons: any gun, rifle, dynamite, cartridge, bomb, grenade, mine, powerful explosive, bowie knife, blackjack, metallic knuckles, or any other weapons of like kind.
 (Fishing and hunting knives and any other knives not classified as pocketknives or penknives are included.)
 Persons found responsible for possession of the above, will be turned over to a criminal court.
 University officials may take additional action.